Frequently Asked Questions

 Where are Eurosky's servers located?

-Eurosky runs on Hetzner infrastructure in their Falkenstein data centre in Germany,
+Eurosky runs on Hetzner infrastructure in their Falkenstein data centre in Germany.

 What if Bluesky shuts down?

 Because AT Protocol is open and federated, the ecosystem doesn't depend on Bluesky the company.
 If Bluesky were to shut down, the protocol itself would continue, just as email continues to work even if one email provider closes.
 Your data on Eurosky would remain intact and accessible through any other AT Protocol-compatible application.
-This resilience is one of the core reasons the protocol was designed as it was.

 Is there a plan to release a dedicated Eurosky app that could be used instead of Bluesky?